 - 1 clove garlic, crushed

 - 1 (14-ounce) can organic diced tomatoes

 - 1 cup frozen or canned organic corn,

 - ½ cup sliced olives

 - 1 teaspoon (or more) chili powder

-- 1 cup sprouted corn flour (can use regular cornmeal instead)
+- 1 cup cornmeal or sprouted corn flour

 - 2 eggs

-- 1 to 2 cups grated cheddar or pepper jack cheese
+- 1-2 cups grated cheddar or pepper jack cheese

-- Brown ground beef and onion a large cast iron skillet (12-inch size).
+- Brown ground beef and onion a large cast iron skillet.
 Stir in chopped bell pepper, tomatoes, garlic, corn, olives, salt, cumin, chili powder, and tomato paste.
 Bring to a boil; reduce heat, cover, and let simmer 10 minutes.

-- Meanwhile, mix sourdough starter, corn flour, buttermilk, salt, and baking soda together.
-Pour over the hot meat mixture and sprinkle with grated cheese.
+- Meanwhile, mix sourdough starter, corn flour, buttermilk, eggs, baking soda, and salt together.
+Pour over hot meat mixture and sprinkle with grated cheese.

 Ready to learn more?